We use cookies to optimize our website & deliver you the best service

 ]

-There is no waiting period or restriction for plasma donation after getting the Covid vaccine.
+There is no waiting period or restriction for plasma donation after receiving the COVID vaccine.

 Can I donate if I have diabetes?